 So, like the good kitty I am, I remove myself from the dining room table, and stretch out on the window ledge in the kitchen.
 And again I get attitude and stink eye.
 Good grief what in the world do these humans want from me?
 And anyway, I think the color of those oranges really compliments my black and white fur.

-Finally I give up, go to the back of the living room sofa and stretch out, looking at the view and contemplating my options.
+Finally I give up, go to the back of the living room sofa and stretch out on the wide window ledge, looking at the view and contemplating my options.
 Is there ever going to be a place for me?
-What is the meaning of my life and where shall I lounge next.
+What is the meaning of my life and where shall I lounge next?

 Well, that’s my story.
-Just a young feline trying to find his place in this world.
+Just a young feline trying to find his place in this world (and this house).
 For now, cheers to all my friends, furry, feathered and otherwise.

 Your Friend, Oliver,